loressa/LION/scripts/README.md

 # Whats in this folder?

 Script contains full scripts that reproduce code that can be useful for others.
 In particular
-- example_scriots: example full scripts showcasing full experiment, model, training and evaluating.
+- example_scripts: example full scripts showcasing full experiment, model, training and evaluating.
 - paper_scripts: Contains scripts that reproduce papers, in LION format.